 Predictable dentistry in a digital worldFeatured Products Promotional Features

-This year, the splendour of Edinburgh will be the beautiful backdrop to the BACD Seventeenth Annual Conference.
+In November 2021, the splendour of Edinburgh will be the beautiful backdrop to the next BACD Annual Conference.
 Dental professionals from across the UK and overseas are invited to celebrate cosmetic dentistry during a three-day educational programme, presented by some of the industry’s most distinguished clinicians.
 Delegates will be treated to a variety of exciting lectures, seminars and hands-on workshops, covering new trends, innovative ideas and cutting-edge developments for delivering top-quality treatment.

 As Director of The Dawson Academy UK, Dr Buckle teaches dentists worldwide the foundations of “Complete Dentistry” as taught by the Academy’s founder, Dr Peter Dawson.
 He is directly involved with the seminars, study clubs and hands-on courses of the Core Curriculum, providing continuing education to dental professionals across Europe.
 He also lectures nationally and internationally on functional and aesthetic dentistry, so it’s no wonder that he spends a third of his time as a dental educator and the rest in practice.